Shabbeer10/Python/data_analysis/notes.md

 Next, we loaded the data using pandas, a powerful library for data manipulation in Python.
 To ensure the data is clean and usable, we performed several key steps:

-Converted the 'DATE' column to a datetime format.
+-Converted the 'DATE' column to a datetime format.
-Removed duplicate entries to maintain data integrity.
+-Removed duplicate entries to maintain data integrity.
-Additionally, I implemented error handling to manage any issues that might arise during data loading.
+-Additionally, I implemented error handling to manage any issues that   might arise during data loading.

 Basic Information